scalawithcats/scala-with-cats/src/pages/type-classes/anatomy.md

  - *instances* for each type we care about; and
  - one or more generic *interface* methods.

 Interface methods can be defined in *interface objects* or *interface syntax*.
 Implicit classes are the most common way of implementing syntax.

 In the next section we will take a first look at Cats.
-We will examine the standard code layout Cats uses to organize its type classes, and see how to choose type classes, instances, and syntax for use in our code.
+We will examine the standard code layout Cats uses to organize its type classes, and see how to select type classes, instances, and syntax for use in our code.